cannam/repoint/README.md

  for installing pre-packaged or pre-compiled dependencies.
 If it's not in a repository, or if cloning the repository would be too expensive, then Vext won't help.
-(A corollary is that you should only use Vext for development trees that are themselves checked out from a hosted repo; don't distribute source releases or end-user packages that depend on it.
+(A corollary is that you should only use Vext in development trees that are themselves checked out from a hosted repo; don't distribute source releases or end-user packages that depend on it.
 If your code is distributed via a "proper" package manager itself, use that package manager for its dependencies too.)